Aryetis/Obenkyobo/DevReadme.md

 </p>

 - You'll have to update the symbolic link at `[Obenkyobo]/Src/Obenkyobo/OtherFiles/Dependencies/qt-linux-5.15-kde-kobo` to point towards `[kobo-qt-setup-scripts]/deploy/qt-linux-5.15-kde-kobo` folder.
 So we can push/rsync both our program and everything qt related at the press of a single button in QtCreator.
-- Because we're using kde's qt we also need to indicate qt5-kobo-platform-plugin to use our qt-linux-5.15-kde-kobo instead of qt-linux-5.15-kobo.
+- We also need to indicate to our qtpa that we're using qt-linux-5.15-kde-kobo instead of the usual qt-linux-5.15-kobo.
 Therefore run this in Obenkyobo's root folder `echo "CUSTOM_QTDIR = /mnt/onboard/.adds/qt-linux-5.15-kde-kobo" > [Obenkyobo]/Src/Libs/qt5-kobo-platform-plugin/koboplatformplugin.pri`
-- Modify `ObenkyoboProject/Src/Obenkyobo/Obenkyobo.pro` to set what part of the project you actually want to ship over sftp, pick one of the following option :
+- Next, we need to set what part of the project you actually want to ship.
+If you're using rsync stick to everything and it will be fine.
+But if you had to switch to sftp for some reasons then you probably want to pay attention to this.
+Modify `ObenkyoboProject/Src/Obenkyobo/Obenkyobo.pro` and set the `INSTALLS +=` line to one of the following :
 ```
-INSTALLS += target everything thumbnail # will ship everything (you probably want to do this at first then switch to the last one)
+INSTALLS += everything # will ship everything
-INSTALLS += target everythingButLibs thumbnail  # ship everything but libraries/dependencies
+INSTALLS += everythingButQtLibs  # ship everything but Qt qt-linux-5.15-kde-kobo
-INSTALLS += target everythingButLibsAndSh #s ship everything but libraries/dependencies and the Obenkyobo_launcher.sh
-INSTALLS += target everything thumbnail # use only this for full deploy, to save time set it to += target afterwards
-INSTALLS += target # will only ship Obenkyobo's binary
+INSTALLS += scripts # ship debug scripts, launcher and other scripts
 ```

 ### 3. Setting up QtCreator